Laugharne/solana_calyptus/03 - Mint Your First Token/07 - Mint Your First Token.md

 ## **Well Done**

-You just learned how to mint NFTs on Solana using Anchor and Metaplex.
-You also learned about Cross Program Invocations in Solana and why they are essential when you want your program to interact with another program.
+You just learned how to mint NFTs on Solana using **Anchor** and **Metaplex**.
+You also learned about **Cross Program Invocations** in Solana and why they are essential when you want your program to interact with another program.
 With the knowledge gained, you are ready to take on the world of Solana NFTs.

 We hope you enjoyed this module and are looking forward to seeing you in the next one 🙂